kevinlibuit/wgs_competency/README.md

 ## Bacterial Isolates

-    We plan to make these isolates available at the [ATCC](https://www.atcc.org/) in the near future.
+  These isolates will be made available at [ATCC](https://www.atcc.org) in the near future.
 In the meantime, please contact the Maintainer with questions regarding obtaining the isolates.

     SAP18-0432    Salmonella enterica subsp. enterica serovar Enteritidis SAP18-H9654   Salmonella enterica subsp. enterica serovar Enteritidis SAP18-6199    Salmonella enterica subsp. enterica serovar Typhimurium